 Grower has full control over irrigation and nutrient levels

 To achieve optimal growth, the plant needs enough nutrients.
-Balanced growth is achieved by controlling the EC level and the nitrogen potassium ratio in different stages of plant growth.
+By controlling the EC level and the nitrogen potassium ratio in different stages of plant growth, you can achieve a balanced growth.
 Soilless growing in tunnels allows the observation of the moisture level of the substrate with various techniques and machinery.
 The same applies to controlling the nutrient levels.

 The characteristics of the substrate dictates which kind of irrigation and fertigation techniques are used.
-As the substrates are compiled from different raw materials, we can design the substrate to fulfil the needs of the growing environment and techniques.
+As the substrates are compiled from different raw materials, we can design the substrate to perfectly fit the needs of the growing environment and techniques.

-The growing media must have high air capacity i.e. be permeable and loose enough for root growth.
+The growing media must have a high air content.
+This means it needs to be permeable and loose enough to allow roots to develop.

 3. Structural Stability

-Drainage is needed to allow overwatering or flushing when needed
+Drainage is important to allow overwatering or flushing when needed.